ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/local-subnet-development/README.md

 - `avalanche`, `avalanche subnet`
   - `"command not found: avalanche"`
-    It means that `avalanche` command is not added to the PATH environment variable.
+    It means that the directory containing `avalanche` command is not added to the PATH environment variable.
 It could be caused by following reasons;
     - You have added the wrong `bin` directory to your environment variables.
       - Make sure to find where the `bin` directory is and run `export PATH=$PWD:$PATH` inside the `bin` directory.
     - You have added it to the PATH environment variable temporarily and restarted your terminal.